-Navigation between different groups are made with Sand Sbuttons.
+Navigation between different groups are made with Sand buttons.

-Each depression of the volume button will cause the display to switch to the next group of parameters.
+Each depression of the button will cause the display to switch to the next group of parameters.
 After the last group the display will switch to the first group.

-Each depression of the Solution will cause the display to switch to the previous group of parameters.
+Each depression of the button will cause the display to switch to the previous group of parameters.
 After the first group the display will switch to the last group.

-Navigation inside a group is made with $\mathbf{V}$ and $\mathbf{V}$ buttons.
+Navigation inside a group is made with and buttons.

-Each depression of the V button will cause the display to switch to the next parameter in the same group.
+Each depression of the button will cause the display to switch to the next parameter in the same group.
 After the last parameter the display will switch to the first parameter.

-Each depression of the Solution will cause the display to switch to the previous parameter in the same group.
+Each depression of the button will cause the display to switch to the previous parameter in the same group.
 After the first parameter the display will switch to the last parameter.